5 ways alcohol awareness can be part of your wellbeing strategy

 - Empower your line managers.
 Offer your managers training to help them spot and sensitively deal with any alcohol problems early on.
 There are online courses available to give manager the skills they need to do this.
 You could also make sure your managers know your company alcohol policy.

 - Signpost to help for mental health problems.
 Drinking can be linked to stress as people often turn to alcohol to help deal with the pressures they are under.
 Although it can have a positive effect, that’s only temporary, and can lead to deeper problems.
 Make sure your employees are aware of where they can find help if they are experiencing mental health issues.
+To understand more about the link between alcohol and mental health, take a look at our article.

 - Help your employees make healthier lifestyle choices.
 You can help your employees make more informed choices about their health and lifestyle by supporting and promoting national health campaigns, such as Dry January, Sober October, diabetes awareness and mental health initiatives throughout the year.